Skip to main content

 It benefits people overwhelmed by constant busyness.
 If you feel you are always “on,” following dopamine fasting rules creates a necessary pause.
 Anyone seeking a more intentional life may find value in dopamine fasting.
 It is a tool to question your habits.
 It helps you choose what truly adds value to your day.

-FAQ About Dopamine Fasting
+FAQ — Dopamine Fasting Explained

-Does dopamine fasting really work?
+Does dopamine fasting really reset dopamine levels?

 How long should a dopamine fast last?

-What activities are avoided during dopamine fasting?
+What happens to your brain during dopamine fasting?

 Soula will help you